Diamondback Response XE Complete Review for 2020

 Update: This bike is currently unavailable on Amazon, but here are some great alternatives.

 If you're looking to get into mountain biking and need a reliable bike on a budget, you've likely already discovered the often-confusing market of entry-level mountain bikes.
 Diamondback's Response XE is a somewhat non-classic addition to this growing market.

-As beginner bikes go, this one is a hodgepodge of high-end and lower-end features, but that isn't something that necessarily stops it from being a great ride for the price.
+As far as beginner bikes go, this one is a hodgepodge of high-end and lower-end features, but that isn't something that necessarily stops it from being a great ride for the price.
 Here's an overview of bike features to help you better understand the Response XE and decide whether it's the right bike for you.

-As for sizing, this bike comes in several frame sizes, making it easier to find one that fits you.
+As for sizing, this bike comes in several aluminum frame sizes, making it easier to find one that fits you.
 You can find the Response XE in 16 inch, 18 inch, 20 inch, and 22-inch sizes.

 As mentioned above, the Response XE is a hard tail bike, meaning that it has front fork suspension, but no rear suspension.
 While a full-suspension bike offers a more cushioned ride, full-suspension bikes tend to heavier.
 And unless you're riding extremely rough trails at a very fast pace or otherwise require a bike with a full suspension, most people are perfectly fine with a hard tail.